OpenTranslationBible/open-bible/en-GB/28.Hosea/md/hosea-13.md

 ## Hosea 13:1

-> When Ephraim spoke, there was trembling.
+> When Ephraim spoke, there was fear.
-> He exalted himself in Israel,
+> He raised himself up in Israel,
-> But he became guilty through Baal, and died.
+> But he became guilty through Baal, and perished.

 ## Hosea 13:2